Potentially historic winter storm to slam much of the US with destructive ice and heavy snow

 Snow totals are likely to range from 6 to 12 inches for parts of more than a dozen states, extending from Oklahoma and Kansas through the mid-Mississippi and Ohio valleys and into the mid-Atlantic and the Northeast.
 Some could see more than a foot of snow.

-Oklahoma City and Tulsa, Oklahoma, Louisville, Kentucky, Washington, DC, and New York City are all in this snow zone.
+Oklahoma City and Tulsa, Oklahoma; Louisville, Kentucky; Washington, DC; New York City; and Boston are all in this snow zone.
 In some locations, the snow could fall at rates of an inch or more per hour at times.

 New York City and Philadelphia could see their first snowstorm of 6 inches or more in nearly four years.